Pacific Wrecks

 Mission History

-Severely wounded in his jaw and back he landed in the Bainings Mountains.
-Without food or medical treatment for weeks, he crawled in the jungle until located by native people who took him to their village and attempted to nurse him health.
-Because of his severe injuries, the villagers decided to turn him over to the Japanese in hopes they would provide him proper medical care.
+Holguin parachuted to safety and landed in the jungle of the Baining Mountains and sustained a severe wound in his jaw and back injuries.
+Without food or medical treatment for weeks, he crawled in the jungle until found by locals who took him to their village and attempted to nurse him back to health.
+Because of his severe injuries, the villagers decided to turn him over to the Japanese in hopes they would give him proper medical care.

 POW at Rabaul